Get protected, get immunized.

 Some people with health problems, such as a weak immune system, must call their doctor if they get a fever.
 If you’ve been told to do this, call your doctor even if you think the fever is from the vaccine.

-If you are age 12 to 29 years, it’s best to get the Pfizer-BioNTech vaccine.
-This vaccine has a lower risk of myocarditis and pericarditis in people age 12 to 29 years and may have a lower risk for children age 5 to 11 years.
+If you are age 5 to 29 years, it’s recommended to get the Pfizer-BioNTech vaccine.
+This vaccine has shown to have a lower risk of myocarditis and pericarditis in people age 12 to 29 years and may have a lower risk for children age 5 to 11 years.

 ahs.ca/seconddose for more information.

 If you can’t get or don’t want an original mRNA vaccine for a booster dose, you can get the protein-based vaccine if you are age 18 years or older.

 You may not be able to get an mRNA COVID-19 vaccine if you:

-Check with your doctor or a public health nurse before you get an mRNA COVID-19 vaccine.
+Check with your healthcare provider about when you can get an mRNA COVID-19 vaccine if you: